Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 /**
  * @notice Disables a global table root
  * @param globalTableRoot the global table root to disable
- * @dev Only callable by the owner of the contract
+ * @dev Only callable by the pauser
  */
 function disableRoot(
     bytes32 globalTableRoot
 ) external;
 ```

 Disables a global table root, preventing further operator table updates against it.
 This function also prevents the `CertificateVerifier` from verifying certificates.
 The function is intended to prevent a malicious or invalid root from being used by downstream consumers.
+Once a root is disabled, it cannot be re-enabled.

 *Effects*:
 * Sets `_isRootValid[globalTableRoot]` to `false`
 * Emits a `GlobalRootDisabled` event

 *Requirements*:
-* Caller MUST be the `owner`
+* Caller MUST be the `pauser`
 * The `globalTableRoot` MUST exist and be currently valid

 ### `updateGenerator`